 Libraries are important partners in efforts to help children sustain learning during the summer months by offering programs that continue content and skill learning and provide motivation to read.1

-Last year, 1040 public library branches across Australia participated in the delivery of the Summer Reading Club program; 48,419 children registered and an estimated 333,275 books were read.
+Last year, 1,066 public library branches across Australia participated in the delivery of the Summer Reading Club program; 82,507 children and young people participated in library summer holiday programs, 55,874 children formally registered in the program and an estimated 456,187 books were read.
 These results demonstrate that the Summer Reading Club is an excellent tool for engaging children and young people during the summer school holidays.

 Involvement in the Summer Reading Club is easy, cost effective and fun!